The Prosody of Emojis: Introduction

 {\textbf{RQ2:} Can listeners interpret prosodic cues to recover intended emoji meanings in speech?}

 {\textbf{RQ3:} How does inter-speaker similarity in prosodic realisation relate to listener interpretation of emoji meaning?}

-{\textbf{RQ4:} Does semantic dissimilarity between emojis lead to a greater prosodic change in speech?} To investigate these questions, we collected original human speech and perception data across four online experiments examining the relationship between emojis, prosody, and interpretation.
-Participants first produced spoken renditions of sentences modified with different emojis (Figure \ref{fig:example}), allowing us to observe natural prosodic variation without constraining how emojis were interpreted or how the utterances were delivered.
-While this approach captures a broad and ecologically valid range of expressive strategies, it also introduces analytical complexity due to the variability inherent in spontaneous human behaviour.
-To explore how these naturally produced prosodic cues are interpreted, subsequent experiments asked listeners to judge the similarity of tone across utterances and to infer the intended emoji, providing insight into how prosody communicates emoji-related meaning.
+{\textbf{RQ4:} Is there a correlation between the semantic distance of emojis and the magnitude of the prosodic shift in their vocal delivery?}

+To investigate these questions, we conducted four online experiments to collect a dataset of emoji-enriched speech and listener perception data (Figure \ref{fig:example}).
+We employed a design that holds lexical content constant across emoji conditions to isolate the influence of emojis on prosody, thereby preventing confounding effects from varying syntax or vocabulary.
+While this involves reading specific sentences rather than recording spontaneous conversations, we do not instruct participants on how to deliver the text or focus on the emojis.
+This approach captures a broad range of naturalistic expressive strategies while ensuring that observed prosodic shifts reflect authentic interpretations of emoji meaning.

-Our results show that, while individual reading strategies vary, emojis consistently invite prosodic modulation, even when the verbal content is held constant (RQ1).
-Moreover, we find that prosodic variation alone is often sufficient for listeners to recover the intended emoji, suggesting that emoji-enriched speech carries recoverable symbolic intent (RQ2).
-Listener success rates are higher in cases where different speakers independently produce similar prosodic contours for the same emoji, a phenomenon we refer to as prosodic convergence, indicating that shared prosodic intuitions support more robust interpretation (RQ3).
-Finally, our analysis reveals that semantic dissimilarity between emojis leads to greater prosodic divergence, reinforcing the idea that emojis are not merely decorative but interact with prosodic structure in systematic, interpretable ways (RQ4).
+Our results demonstrate that emojis consistently invite prosodic modulation across diverse speakers, even with constant verbal content.
+This variation is often sufficient for listeners to recover intended emoji meanings significantly above chance.
+We find that prosodic convergence, where different speakers independently produce similar contours for the same emoji, significantly boosts listener success.
+This suggests that shared prosodic intuitions facilitate robust interpretation.
+Finally, our analysis reveals a hierarchy in prosodic shifts.
+The magnitude of prosodic change correlates with emoji semantic distance, as greater semantic dissimilarity between emojis leads to systematically larger prosodic divergence.